araltasher/heighway-dragon/README.md

 #### Demo

-The Java takes in an input *"n"* for number of iterations.
-For example
+You'll need to include the StdDraw class in your repository.
+The program (*Fractal.java*) takes in an input *"n"* for the number of iterations, which decides the complexity of the shape.
+For example:

 ```Java
 n = 15;